Man’s Best Friend:

 And this would have been something that Sirius had to have known before he left home around 1976.
 Because he certainly had no real contact with his family after that.

-He never questioned but that his parents would be pleased when his younger brother got roped into the DE organization.
-(Which he is almost certain to not have actually known about until after his brother’s disappearance/death in 1980.)
+He also never questioned that his parents would be pleased when his younger brother got roped into the DE organization.
+(Which he is almost certain to not have actually known about until after his brother’s disappearance/death in 1980.
+His brother, after all, was still in school at that date.)

-Does their actual behavior viv-a-vis the DEs suggest that they would have been pleased?
+Does his parents’ actual behavior viv-a-vis the DEs suggest that they would have been pleased?

 It sure doesn’t suggest it to me.